secondsun/aerogear-android-todo/android/README.md

 $ mvn install -P 4.1
 ```

-from the maven-android-sdk-deployer root directory.
-Then a "mvn install" from the root directory
+from the maven-android-sdk-deployer root directory (note: make sure you've already installed all the
+relevant Android packages to your local SDK installation via the "android" tool).
+Then running
-of this project should successfully build everything, run the tests, and generate you a shiny
+"mvn install" from the root directory of this project should successfully build everything, run the
-new APK all set to install on your phone.
+tests, and generate you a shiny new APK all set to install on your phone.